-- only five registered team members may be present - no teachers, parents, coaches or anyone else may enter the room or communicate with the team members - students may take any printed material into the room to use in preparation - laptop computers, mobile phones, and other electronic equipment must not be used, except for keeping track of time
+- only five registered team members may be present - no teachers, parents, coaches or anyone else may enter the room or communicate with the team members - students may take any written material into the room to use in preparation - laptop computers, mobile phones, and other electronic equipment must not be used, and may not be taken into preparation rooms

 Please make sure students are aware of these rules.
-Contravention of the rules will be dealt with severely (teams violating these rules will be at risk of forfeit) and may affect the relevant school as well as that team.
+Contravention of the rules will be dealt with severely (teams violating these rules will be disqualified) and may affect the relevant school as well as that team.